cap-js/docs/guides/databases.md

 ### Reading `LargeBinary` / BLOB {.node}

 Formerly, `LargeBinary` elements (or BLOBs) were always returned as any other data type.
-Now, they are skipped from `SELECT *` queries.
+Now, they're skipped from `SELECT *` queries.
 Yet, you can still enforce reading BLOBs by explicitly selecting them.
 Then the BLOB properties are returned as readable streams.

 ```js
 SELECT.from(Books)          //> [{ ID, title, ..., image1, image2 }] // [!code --]